Jane Fonda's White Gown is Absolutely Everything at the 2018 Oscars

 Jane Fonda dressed in white to the 2018 Oscars on Sunday, bringing her A-game to the coveted award show.

-The 80-year-old Hollywood icon wore a pearl-dusted and beaded Balmain gown with an angled neckline from Olivier Rousteing's 44 Francois Premier collection with Chopard jewelry, Salvatore Ferragamo shoes and a Perrin Parris bag while walking the carpet at the 90th Annual Academy Awards, also donning a black and white Time's Up pin to show her support for the movement.
+The 80-year-old Hollywood icon wore a pearl-dusted beaded gown with an angled neckline by 44 Francois Premier collection with Chopard jewelry, Salvatore Ferragamo shoes and a Perrin Parris bag while walking the carpet at the 90th Annual Academy Awards, also donning a black and white Time's Up pin to show her support for the movement.

 "OK off I go!
 Here's a sneak peak!," the star posted to Instagram before arriving to the show, paired with a shot of the stunning dress.